Skip to main content

 Application Process

-Acceptance into the program will be via the National Resident Matching Program and will be based on commitment to and potential for a career in academic medicine as a physician-scientist.
+Acceptance into the program will be via the National Resident Matching Program and will be based on the candidate’s demonstrated commitment to and programmatic assessment for long-term success as a physician-scientist.

 Northwestern University does not discriminate or permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship or veteran status in matters of admissions, employment, housing or services or in the educational programs or activities it operates.